The Square Strike Wedge is a chipping iron that is designed to take some of the learning curve away from mastering the short game.

 We’re breaking down the many features and benefits in this Strike wedge review.

 One of the biggest problems that high handicappers have around the green is hitting the dreaded fat chip that does not go anywhere.

 Instead of putting for par, once you hit a fat chip, you are staring at another chip shot with shaken confidence because you misfired on the first attempt.

-With the Square Strike Wedge, the wide sole allows the club to effortless move over the chipping surface without snagging for more consistent contact with the golf ball.
+With the Square Strike Wedge, the wide sole allows the club to effortless move over the chipping surface without snagging for more consistent contact with the ball.

 That’s the point of carrying a chipping iron in your bag if you are struggling to get chips onto the green because the club does all the heavy lifting, and all you need to worry about is tempo and power of the stroke.

 The Square Strike features a heavier body that works in the same way that a heavy putter does by keeping the clubhead low to the ground.